 You’ll receive an introduction email from the design team that will give you additional information about your design meetings and preparation.
 Please review it thoroughly to ensure you are prepared for your design meetings in advance.

 Your Design Consultant will contact you to schedule your design meetings.
-You’ll have the option of a 2 hour Zoom meeting with 2 additional hours at the Design Center or a single 4 hour meeting at the Design Center.
 During these meetings we’ll review all of the options you selected at contract, and other optional features.
 Selections for materials, colors and finishes will be done in person.
 We’ll put together preliminary pricing proposals based on these initial selections.
 Pricing for any requests that need custom pricing will be sent to you approximately 10 business days after your design meeting and any follow-up meetings are complete.
 Any changes or additional requests must be finalized prior to your final meeting.

 Follow-up meetings may be required if selections of features, materials, colors and finishes are not completed during your scheduled design meetings.